CarlaBuongiorno/la_fraschetta/README.md

 [View the live site here](https://la-fraschetta.herokuapp.com/)

 This website was built to fulfill the requirements of the Code Institute Milestone 4 Project.
-It is an e-commerce site designed for the future __La Fraschetta__ store owner's, Natasha Buongiorno and Simone Ottaviani.
+It is an e-commerce site designed for the future __La Fraschetta__ store owners, Natasha Buongiorno and Simone Ottaviani.

 Using the principles of UX design, this fully responsive website was developed using HTML, CSS, Bootstrap, JavaScript, jQuery, Python, Django, and it uses a SQL database through PostgreSQL, allowing the store owners to easily add, edit or delete the products that they have to sell.